s3rgeym/sqldump2json/README.md

 - Syntax is checked only for `INSERT INTO` and `CREATE TABLE`.
 - The common SQL syntax is used which does not fully correspond to either MySQL or Postgres.
-- Functin calls in INSERT satetements are not supported.
+- Function calls and subquieries in INSERT satetements are not supported.

 Installation for normal Arch-based Linux ditros: